Skip to content

 Pococks Lodgings is set out over three floors above our bar, The Grapes.
 The house has its own entrance and you will find the kitchen and living room on the first floor which you are welcome to use for breakfast.

-Guest accommodation is on the second and third floors with four bedrooms and a luxury shower room.
+Guest accommodation is on the third floor with three bedrooms and a lovely shower room and coffee station.
 Due to the listed status of the Elizabethan building, there is no lift, so visitors will need to be able to climb the stairs to get to the accommodation.

 The rooms are fitted to a high standard and all linen, towels and other items that make your stay comfortable are provided, as well as places to get ready for a night out on the town.